Spend the summer in France and earn USC credit

 INSTITUT DE TOURAINE

-Attend one of the interest meetings:
+Attend the pre-departure meetings:

 Each summer, the University of South Carolina offers a study program in Tours, France.
 Courses are held at the Institut de Touraine in the heart of Tours.

 Tours is a charming provincial city of around 200,000, located in the beautiful Loire Valley, commonly referred to as the "jardin de la France."
 The region is famous for its fine wines and mild weather, its châteaux (former residences of French royalty) and its "pure" French, free from regional accent.
 Tourism is the major industry.
 The city is under an hour from Paris by TGV, the modern high-speed train, and there are departures for Paris almost every hour.
 The historic heart of the city, the "Vieux Tours," boasts many restored buildings dating from the Renaissance.
 It is closed to traffic, and the pedestrian streets are lined with numerous cafés, restaurants, perfect for enjoying local cuisine and the sights and sounds of a warm summer evening.
 USC's month in Tours coincides with numerous summer festivals.